JuanSebastianOG/FrontendChallenge/README.md

 To run the server

 # 4. On another terminal - cd .\usersettingspage
-Go into react app Settings app
+Go into react Settings app

+# 5. npm install
+For adding packages needed

-# 5. npm start
+# 6. npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser